-While the Ja’Marr Chase rookie card market may not be getting the attention of someone like Justin Fields, we have a feeling it will be catching up by the end of the year.
-If your not a hardcore college football fan you may not recognize this name at first, but this speedy wideout made a huge impact on the football field in his only full season at LSU.
+While the Ja’Marr Chase rookie card market may not be getting the attention of the rookie quarterbacks, we have a feeling it will be catching up by the end of the year by the way he’s been playing.
+This high level of play should come as no surprise as the speedy wideout made a huge impact in his only full season at LSU.
 That year he not only led the country in receiving yards and touchdowns but also earned the honors of being named the country’s best receiver and took home the Fred Biletnikoff Award.
 Of course, he had the help of Joe Burrow and that unstoppable LSU offense, but the 1,795 yards receiving and 20 touchdowns speak for themselves.

-And now that Chase is taking his talents to the NFL, he’ll be teaming up with Joe Burrow once again.
-This time on the Cincinnati Bengals.
-As you could imagine, this has a lot of fans talking about the days of old and debating whether these two can have the same chemistry on the professional level.
-Whether they will or not is yet to be seen, but they’ve already started working out together so it appears they’re off to a great start!
-If you’re a Bengals fan you have to be thrilled by what these two are willing to do to give their team the best season possible.
+And now that Chase has taken his talents to the NFL, he’s teaming up with Joe Burrow once again.
+And it’s going quite well.
+Fans are already being treated to flashbacks to the days of old and can certainly see the same chemistry between Chase and Burrow at the professional level.
+If you’re a Bengals fan you have to be thrilled by what these two have done in 2021 and should be hopeful even better things are yet to come.
 Now it is the Cincinnati Bengals that we are talking about here, so don’t get your hopes up too high just yet (sorry Bengals fans).

 Call it wishful thinking, but we’re expecting the hopes of Bengals nation to be rewarded in the very near future.
-And once that offense get’s in rhythm, you’ll be glad you owned one of these Ja’Marr Chase rookie cards.
+And when that happens, you’ll be glad you owned one of these Ja’Marr Chase rookie cards.

 Related Topic: Joe Burrow Rookie Card Primer